Skip to main content

 Keyboard Support

 Keyboard accessibility is one of the most important principles of Web accessibility because it cuts across disability types and technologies.
-Most Blazor components do support keyboard navigation.
+Most Blazor components support keyboard navigation.
 This means that users who rely on alternative input methods can navigate and interact with application content.

 The table below lists components that support keyboard navigation.